artisan-roaster-scope/artisan/_pages/discussions.md

 author: Dave Baxter
 author_profile: true
 ---
+# Register for Github

+If you do not already have a Githib account you will need ro [register](https://github.com/join){:target="_blank"} before you can post in the Discussions forum.
+Registration is free.
-# How to Subscribe to Artisan Discussions
+# How to Subscribe to Artisan Discussions.

 Artisan has established a [Discussions page](https://github.com/artisan-roaster-scope/artisan/discussions){:target="_blank"} on [GitHub](https://github.com/){:target="_blank"} where users can ask questions and the community can participate in answering.
 This is the preferred method for getting help.
 Unlike a traditional mailing list you can choose how you want to see and follow posts.

+By default, when you post to a Discussion you will receive notifications when someone else posts to that Discussion.
+Use one of the methods described below if you wish to be notified whenever any Discussion topic is created or updated.

 ### Pull method